2025 Major League Baseball All-Star Game: Tiebreaker

-The managers of the American League (Aaron Boone) and National League (Dave Roberts) squads each selected three players (and one alternate, in the event of an injury) on his roster who agreed to participate, as well as three coaches to throw batting practice.
+The managers of the American League (Aaron Boone) and National League (Dave Roberts) squads each selected three players (and one alternate, in the event of an injury) on his roster who agreed to participate, as well as a coach to throw batting practice, and a bullpen catcher to catch.
 Each player received three swings, and the team with the highest combined homer total after those three rounds would be declared the winner of the game.
 Dino Ebel of the Los Angeles Dodgers fed/pitched for the National League while Travis Chapman of the New York Yankees fed/pitched for the American League.
+Bullpen catchers Hamlet Marte of the Los Angeles Dodgers and Rainiero Coa of the New York Yankees caught for the NL and AL, respectively.

 In Round 1, Brent Rooker hit two home runs, while Kyle Stowers hit one home run, giving the American League a 2–1 lead.
 In Round 2, after Randy Arozarena hit one home run, which extended the AL lead 3–1, Kyle Schwarber hit three home runs, giving the National League a 4–3 lead.
 In Round 3, after Jonathan Aranda's three failed attempts and with Pete Alonso not needing to compete, the National League won the tiebreaker 4–3, giving them the All-Star Game victory.